 The Power of Structured Mentoring in the Era of Flexible Schedules

 In today’s fast-paced business world, flexible work schedules have become increasingly popular, allowing employees to balance their professional and personal lives more effectively.
 However, with the rise of remote and hybrid work environments, one crucial aspect of employee development has taken a hit: mentoring.
-Recent findings by WFH Research, a group that includes Stanford University economist Nicholas Bloom and others scholars, show that on-site employees devote more time to mentoring and professional development than their remote counterparts.
+Recent findings by WFH Research, a group that includes Stanford University economist Nicholas Bloom and other scholars, show that on-site employees devote more time to mentoring and professional development than their remote counterparts.
 Namely, those who came to the office devoted about 40 more minutes a week to mentoring others, nearly 25 more in formal training and about 15 additional minutes each week doing professional development and learning activities.

 As a seasoned expert in helping leaders figure out a flexible return to office and hybrid work policy, I can attest that Bloom’s research is spot on: when you just let things take their natural course, junior staff suffer.
-No wonder leaders who previously showed strong support for flexibility like Marc Benioff and Mark Zuckeberg changed their minds, at least about junior staff, pushing them to come to the office for three days a week – but also asking senior staff to come to the office to mentor recent hires.
+No wonder leaders who previously showed strong support for flexibility like Marc Benioff and Mark Zuckerberg changed their minds, at least about junior staff, pushing them to come to the office for three days a week – but also asking senior staff to come to the office to mentor recent hires.

 Mentoring: The Missing Link in Flexible Work